galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

      Warning  FailedMount  119s                 kubelet, aks-nodepool1-58449474-vmss000001  Unable to mount volumes for pod "domain1-create-weblogic-sample-domain-job-qqv6k_default(15706980-73cb-11ea-b804-b2c91b494b00)": timeout expired waiting for volumes to attach or mount for pod "default"/"domain1-create-weblogic-sample-domain-job-qqv6k". list of unmounted volumes=[weblogic-sample-domain-storage-volume]. list of unattached volumes=[create-weblogic-sample-domain-job-cm-volume weblogic-sample-domain-storage-volume weblogic-credentials-volume default-token-zr7bq]
      Warning  FailedMount  114s (x9 over 4m2s)  kubelet, aks-nodepool1-58449474-vmss000001  MountVolume.SetUp failed for volume "azurefile" : Couldn't get secret default/azure-secrea
      ```
-2. Fail to access Admin Console
+2. **Failing to access Admin Console**

-   There are different cases for Admin Console failure.
+   There are different reasons for Admin Console failures.

-   * Create weblogic domain job fails
+   * **Create WebLogic domain job fails**

-   You can check deloy log and find the failure details with kubectl
+   You can check the deploy log and find the failure details with `kubectl describe pod podname`.
-   describe pod podname, please go to 1.Get pod error details.
+   Please go to 1.
+Getting pod error details.

-   * Process of start Admin Server is still running.
+   * **Process of starting the Admin Server is still running**

-   Check with kubectl get svc and if domain1-admin-server is not listed,
+   Check with `kubectl get svc` and if domain1-admin-server is not listed,
-   we need to wait some seconds for Admin Server starts.
+   we need to wait some more for the Admin Server to start.

-   The following output is an example that Admin Server starts.
+   The following output is an example of when the Admin Server has started.

    ```
    NAME                               TYPE           CLUSTER-IP    EXTERNAL-IP     PORT(S)              AGE